MasteryEducation/SecuritiesExamsMastery.ca/content/csc/25/3/index.md

 - [ ] Only operational or platform fees, without any advisory services.
 - [ ] Only foreign exchange transactions.

-> **Explanation:** Typically, the periodic fee covers the suite of advisory services, basic transaction costs, and platform features included in the plan.
+> **Explanation:**( Typically, the periodic fee covers the suite of advisory services, basic transaction costs, and platform features included in the plan.)

----

 ### What is a common feature of tiered service levels in non-managed fee-based programs?
 - [ ] Every client pays the exact same fee rate.